timharek/timharek.no/content/blog/2023-03-02-2023-february-recently.md

 +++
 title = "February 2023"
-description = "What I've been up to since Janurary."
+description = "What I've been up to since January."
 [taxonomies]
 tags = ["100 days to offload", "Recently"]
 +++